Barry Seal: Drug smuggling

 Seal admitted that he started smuggling small amounts of marijuana by air in early 1976.
 By 1978, he had expanded to flying significant loads of cocaine, pound-for-pound a much more profitable enterprise than marijuana smuggling.

-Ironically, Seal's operations received an important boost when he was arrested and jailed in Honduras on the return leg of a drug-smuggling trip to Ecuador.
+Seal's operations received an important boost when he was arrested and jailed in Honduras on the return leg of a drug-smuggling trip to Ecuador.
 Seal made important connections while in prison in Honduras, including Emile Camp, a fellow Louisiana pilot and smuggler who became one of Seal's closest associates, and Ellis McKenzie, a local Honduran smuggler.
-Also, after his release from prison Seal met William Roger Reaves on the flight back to the U.S. It was Reaves who provided Seal with his first connection to the Medellín cartel.
+Also, after his release from prison Seal met William Roger Reaves on the flight back to the U.S. It was Reaves who provided Seal with his first connection to the Medellín Cartel.

 To expand his smuggling capacity, Seal also hired William Bottoms, his ex-brother-in-law, as a pilot.
 From 1980 on, Bottoms was the main pilot in Seal's smuggling enterprise, often flying with Camp while Seal oversaw planning and operations.

 In 1981, Seal began smuggling cocaine for the Medellín Cartel.
 At his peak, he earned as much as $500,000 per flight transporting shipments of cocaine from Colombia to the United States.

 Seal's smuggling method was to use low-flying planes and airdrop drug packages in remote areas of Louisiana.
 They were then picked up by Seal's ground team and transported to the Colombian distributors in Florida.
 By 1982, Seal was using over a dozen aircraft in his smuggling operation.
 The number of planes and the frequency of flights soon attracted the attention of Louisiana State Police and Federal investigators.

 To avoid this unwanted attention, Seal moved his aircraft to Mena Intermountain Regional Airport in Mena, Arkansas, where he did maintenance and modifications to improve the planes' carrying capacity and avionics.
 Seal's activities in Mena later became the subject of rumor and controversy, but according to Seal's biographer, former FBI agent Del Hahn, Seal did not use Mena as a drug transshipment point.
+However, an "extensive joint investigation" by the FBI, Arkansas State Police, and IRS revealed in 2020 that Barry Seal had in fact used the Mena airport for "smuggling activity" from late 1980 until March 1984.